 German Women With Roles in World War 2.
 German Women were almost excluded from contributing in the Second World War through a grievous error on Hitler's part who had his own views of women's roles.
 The German women - like American, British, and Russian women - could have played a major role freeing more men for military service.
 Most women were kept at home but several German women played significant roles in the events of the war .

-These German women included Hitler's mistress, Eva Braun, who committed suicide with Hitler; Hitler's niece and the love of his life, Geli Raubal, who committed suicide over Hitler; the talented movie director, Leni Riefenstahl, ostracized in society for 55 years after World War 2 because of her association with the Nazis; and Magda Goebbels, the mother who took the lives of her six children to prevent them from having to live in a world without Hitler.
+These German women included Hitler's mistress, Eva Braun, who committed suicide with Hitler; Hitler's niece and the love of his life, Geli Raubal, who committed suicide over Hitler; the talented movie director, Leni Riefenstahl, ostracized in society for 55 years after World War 2 because of her association with the Nazis; and Magda Goebbels, the mother who, at the end, took the lives of her six children to prevent them from having to live in a world without Hitler.

 Why did most of the women in Hitler's life end up in some sort of Shakespearean-type tragedy?